|

 animal ethology, compassion, having people skills, writing skills, mathemetical skills, organizational skills, problem solving

 skills and more!
-So if you wish to work with wolves or any other wild animal for that matter make sure you get the following:
+So if you wish to work with wolves or any other wild animal for that matter make sure you get the following: 1) Sciences! be sure to take physics, biology and chemistry in high

 school.
 If your high school offers any electives in the sciences TAKE THEM!
+2) Math...I cannot stress how important math will be to you,

 when it comes to achieving any animal related goals like becoming a biologist or veterinarian.
 Take your alegebra, your